dekuNukem/duckyPad/getting_started.md

 ### Step 1: Preparing Profiles

+A *Profile* contains a group of scripts corresponding to the keys on the duckyPad.
+Usually you want to set up one profile per program you want to control.

 Profiles are created as folders at the **root level** of the SD card.
 They have naming conventions like `profile#_name`, where `#` is the profile number, and `name` being the name of the profile.

 If you mount the SD card on your computer, you might see some examples like these: